 A high level project plan was developed incorporating these proposed steps which followed the three cycle AR process recommended in the literature.
-This plan showing the initial timeframe for review and reflection after each cycle is shown in Appendix 1 at the end of the paper.

-6.2 Reflection in the Course of the Field Study
+Reflection in the Course of the Field Study

 The first cycle reflection was carried out in May and the second cycle reflection in September.
 The researcher had ensured, because of the importance given to this aspect of AR in the literature that a full meeting was given over to the topic and the transcribed minutes were made available after the reflective dialogues.
 However, when the researcher reflected on the reflection, he was concerned with the lack of rigour inherent in the paucity of guidance on the process.
-An examination of the criteria proposed by Davison et al. in table 1 reveals that only the second question directly refers to reflection per se: did both the researcher and the client reflect upon the outcomes of the project?
+An examination of the criteria proposed by Davison et al. in table 1 reveals that only the second question directly refers to reflection per se: i.e. did both the researcher and the client reflect upon the outcomes of the project?
 However, despite the text of the paper reiterating that both researchers and clients must reflect on the outcomes of each intervention there was no specific guidance on how to carry out this reflection.

 This led the researcher to seek some rigorous academic work to provide a structured approach to carrying out the reflection after the third and final AR cycle.
-The literature search resulted in discovering Bob Dick's work as part of the "aerol" (action research and evaluation on-line) program offered by Southern Cross University in Australia.
-One of the module resource papers in "aerol" consisted of: questions for critical reflection which had been developed by Dick and some of his collaborators (Dick, 2002) based on Argyris and Schön's "theory of action" which closely dovetails with the literature review in section 2.4.
+The literature search resulted in discovering Bob Dick's work as part of the "aerol" (action research and evaluation on-line)

+program offered by Southern Cross University in Australia.
+One of the module resource papers in "aerol" consisted of: questions for critical reflection which had been developed by Dick and some of his collaborators (Dick, 2002) based on Argyris and Schön's "theory of action" which closely dovetails with our literature review.
 Dick had stated that in his experience of AR studies; the quality of reflection after the event is significantly helped by "careful observation during the event".
 Furthermore, reflection is not just an ad hoc process but the result of "good planning and in particular the surfacing of assumptions, before the event".
 Dick had made available a number of questions to facilitate planning before the action and for reviewing it afterwards.
 He describes his overall aim as follows: